ECN431/2018/README.md

 Main results were behaving strange when changing the set of control variables.
 Advisor suggested we try this.

-Results suggests that the control variables have different implications for firms of different sizes.
+Results suggest that the control variables have different implications for firms of different sizes.
 Still need to interpret the differences in the main coefficient.
 ```